kdaglas/fast/README.md

 ## fastFoodfast-api

-This api allows the customers to register and login to the app, order for a meal, view a single order made, view all the orders made and update or modify or change a particular order they feel does not meet what they want.
-API is being hosted by heroku at:
+The api allows the customers to post and get data from the app through API end points that are creating a connection of the client with the database.
+An customer can register and login to the app, order for a meal, view a single order made, view all the orders made, view their order history, update or modify or change a particular order they feel does not meet what they want and also view the menu with all the available meals.
+Whereas an administrator can login to the app, get the menu of the meals and add a food option to the menu.API is being hosted by heroku at:
 - [www.fastFoodfast-api.com](https://douglas-fastfoodfast.herokuapp.com/api/v1/orders)

 ### Prerequisites